Software Supply Chain Security

 Evaluate and prioritize your risk.

-Vulnerability prioritization involves identifying vulnerabilities and determining their order of remediation by considering factors like potential consequences, exploitability, and additional contextual information such as asset details, severity, business-criticality, and threat intelligence.
-The objective is to give priority to addressing high-risk vulnerabilities promptly, while lower-risk ones are addressed in due course, all while aligning with an organization’s unique objectives and risk tolerance.
+Vulnerability prioritization involves identifying vulnerabilities and determining their order of remediation by considering factors such as potential consequences, exploitability, and additional contextual information, including asset details, severity, business-criticality, and threat intelligence.
+The objective is to prioritize addressing high-risk vulnerabilities promptly, while addressing lower-risk ones in due course, all while aligning with an organization’s unique goals and risk tolerance.

 Create automated VEX reports at various stages of your released software.
 Improve human readability of VEX:es with comprehensive Advisory reports.

-SBOM Central has powerful features to automate sharing of SBOMs with selected groups of people and organizations.
-The shared information may include decisions and real-time status regarding vulnerabilities, exploits, and more.
+SBOM Central has powerful features to automate the sharing of SBOMs with selected groups of people and organizations.
+The shared information may include decisions and real-time status updates regarding vulnerabilities, exploits, and other relevant information.

 Read about SBOMs and regulations: the NIS2 Directive, the Cyber Resilience Act, and the US Executive Order on Improving the Nation’s Cybersecurity.